Taiwan president in U.S. after warning of threat from 'overseas forces'

 “These challenges are also common challenges faced by democracies all over the world,” she said.
 “We will work with countries with similar ideas to ensure the stability of the democratic system.”

-In New York, Tsai will meet with members of the Taiwanese community and U.N. ambassadors of allied countries.
+In New York, Tsai will meet with members of the Taiwanese community.

 The State Department described Tsai’s visit as “private and unofficial” and said she would be greeted in New York by James Moriarty, chairman of the American Institute in Taiwan, the de facto U.S. embassy in Taipei.
 It did not respond when asked if Tsai would have contact with any other U.S. officials.